Sr-meraj/weather-application/README.md

    - Get hourly or weekly weather forecast data for a given location
    - Change the background image of the application based on the weather condition
    - Display the date and time of the user's current location
-   - Responsive design that works on desktop and mobile devices

 ## Usage
    - Enter the name of a city or town in the search box and click on the "Search" button.